Alypia octomaculata: Pupae

 Like many other moths, A. octomaculata have the ability to remain in something called a diapause, a dormant state in which their development is delayed, up to as far as 4 years long on record.
 The conditions of when they decide to hatch is unknown.

 Adults

 A. octomaculata are univoltine more north, flying late spring from April to June to produce one generation.
 In warmer climates there may be two annual broods and even attempts at three.
 The matured adults feed on nectar from flowers of herbaceous plants.
-When their initial brood peaks, during March, the adults fly to flowers such as that of Sweetleaf.
+When their initial brood peaks, during March, the adults fly to flowers such as those of sweetleaf.